 If you’re unable to hold your urine, you might feel constant fear of an embarrassing public accident.
-At his Miami, Florida, office, Peter Khamvongsa, FACOG, FACS, IF, specializes in diagnosing and treating the various forms of urinary incontinence that cause this anxiety.
-For more information about available urinary incontinence treatments and training, book an appointment by phone or online with Dr. Khamvongsa today.
+We specialize in diagnosing and treating the various forms of urinary incontinence that cause this anxiety.

 Urinary incontinence can be a stand-alone complication or a symptom of another condition.
 It causes you to have trouble holding in your urine.
 You might occasionally leak urine, or you might have trouble making it to the bathroom in time to empty your bladder into a toilet.